sp1aca9fa/maps/README.md

-# Geocoder
+# Maps

 A JavaScript web application that converts user-input addresses into geographic coordinates and displays the location on an interactive map.

 ## Features

-- Convert an address into latitude and longitude
+- Geocode an address to find its geographic location
 - Display results dynamically without page reload
-- Render an interactive map with a marker at the searched location
+- Render an interactive map fitted to the searched location
 - Handle user input via form submission

 ## Tech Stack